georgematheos/vs-app-backend/api.md

 });
 ```

-##### Successful response status code:
+##### Successful response status code: `201`

+A successful response body will contain a field called `$actionPerformed`.
+This field will have one of the following values:
+* `visitations session created` - a new visitations session has been created
-* `200` if the visitor is an approved visitor and is added to a Vs session which is currently in progress
+* `visitations session joined` - the visitor has been added to an ongoing visitations session
-* `201` if the visitor is an approved visitor and a new Vs session starts with that person as visitor
-* `202` if the visitor is not an approved visitor, and a request has been sent to the host
+* `visitations request created` - a visitations request has been sent to the specified host

 ---